Meeting Room Regulations

 - Rooms can be reserved for a maximum of 8 hours per day.
 The Library may restrict use of rooms based on public demand.

-- All users must vacate the room no later than fifteen (15) minutes prior to Library closing time.
+- All users must vacate the room no later than 30 minutes prior to Library closing time.

-- If a representative of a Not-For-Profit group has not checked into the room within 30 minutes of the reserved start time, the reservation will be considered abandoned and the reservation will be cancelled.
+- If a non-paying user has not checked into the room within 30 minutes of the reserved start time, the reservation will be considered abandoned and the reservation will be cancelled.

 - Rooms are not available when the Library is closed.
 Exceptions for Charles County Government departments and officials may be requested/li>